-As of December 31, 2017 and 2018, the Company held fixed-rate time deposits purchased from commercial banks and financial institutions with maturities of less than one year.
+As of December 31, 2018 and 2019, the Company held fixed-rate time deposits purchased from commercial banks and financial institutions with maturities of less than one year.

-In October 2017, the Company invested US\$15,299 in PRC mutual funds, which were classified as trading securities as they were held principally for the purpose of selling in the near term.
-As of December 31, 2017, the market price increases to US\$15,833 and an unrealized gains of US\$518 was included in earnings.
-In 2018, the Company sold majority of such trading securities in the amount of US\$11,705, and recognized a loss of US\$2,091 in the consolidated statements of change in fair value of trading securities.
+As of December 31, 2018, the Company held investments in PRC mutual funds in the amount of US\$1,773, which were classified as trading securities as they were held principally for the purpose of selling in the near term.
+In 2018, the Company sold majority of such trading securities in the amount of US\$11,705, and recognized a loss of US\$2,091 as change in fair value of securities in the consolidated statements of comprehensive income (loss).
+In 2019, the Company disposed trading securities in the amount of US\$1,648 and recognized a loss of US\$116 as change in fair value of securities in the consolidated statements of comprehensive income (loss).

-Interest income on the fixed-rate time deposits and cash and cash equivalents and restricted cash of US\$11,367, US\$11,322 and US\$10,302 were recognized for the years ended December 31, 2016, 2017 and 2018, respectively.
+Interest income on the fixed-rate time deposits and cash and cash equivalents and restricted cash of US\$11,052, US\$10,202 and US\$9,038 were recognized for the years ended December 31, 2017, 2018 and 2019, respectively.